 If you’re a student or just excel in certain academic subjects, you may enjoy doing some tutoring over the summer.
 You can help kids practice reading and spelling, or even help other students brush up on math over the summer or write college application letters.

-I’ve made over $900 from shopping online and earning cash back.
-Join Ebates here!
+I’ve made over $900 from shopping online and earning cashback.
+Join Rakuten here!

 Shipt is an Internet-based grocery delivery service.
 You can try it for two weeks for free as a customer, or you can apply to be a shopper and get paid to pick up groceries for other people.
-You must be 18 or older and have a reliable vehicle (year 1997 or older).
+You must be 18 or older and have a reliable vehicle (the year must be 1997 or older).